neherlab/2019_Puller_SiteSpecificGTR/README.md

 To compare the ability to correctly infer branch lengths using inferred models, we jointly infer models and branch length.
 This step is performed in the script `src/calculate_branch_length.py`.

+## Results
+Generating the results below from scratch is computationally expensive and requires 1000s of CPU hours (in 2019).
+The output necessary to reproduce the graphs of the paper are therefore provided as a tarball and sorted on github's large file storage.
+The file is `simulation_results.tar.gz` and the corresponding hash can be found in `.gitattributes`.

 ## Specific commands